Auto rickshaw: Indonesia

 In Indonesia, auto rickshaws are popular in Jakarta as Bajay, Java, Medan and Gorontalo as Bentor, and some parts of Sulawesi and other places in the country.
-In Jakarta, the auto rickshaws are called Bajay or Bajaj and they are the same to as the ones in India but are colored blue (for the ones which use Compressed natural gas) and orange (for the ones which use normal gasoline fuel).
+In Jakarta, the auto rickshaws are called Bajay or Bajaj and they are the same to as the ones in India but are colored blue (for the ones which use compressed natural gas) and orange (for normal gasoline fuel).
 The blue ones are imported from India with the brand of Bajaj and TVS and the orange ones are the old design from 1977.
 The orange ones uses two-stroke engines as their prime mover, while the blue ones use four stroke engines.

 The orange bajaj has been banned since 2017 due to emission regulations.
 The Bajaj is one of the most popular modes of transportation in the city.
 Outside of Jakarta, the bentor-style auto rickshaw is ubiquitous, with the passenger cabin mounted as a sidecar (like in Medan) or in-front (like the ones in some parts of Sulawesi) to a motorcycle.